tpatten/squirrel_driver/uibk_robot_driver/README.md

 In the terminal, you can try:

+'''
 rostopic pub /real/robotino/settings/switch_mode std_msgs/Int32 "data: 10"
+'''

-To move the robot, you can either use the move command topic or the ptp command topic as below:
+To move the robot, you can either use the move command topic or the goto command topic as below:

 /real/robotino/joint_control/move

-/real/robotino/joint_control/ptp
+/real/robotino/joint_control/goto

 Both expect a message of type std_msgs/Float64MultiArray of length 8, containing absolute target coordinates for the robot's degrees of freedom.
 The controller relies on the odometry package to determine the robot location and orientation.

-The message order is as follows: [orientation, position_x, position_y, arm_joint1_angle, arm_joint1_angle, arm_joint2_angle, arm_joint3_angle, arm_joint4_angle, arm_joint5_angle]
+The message order is as follows: [position_x, position_y, orientation, arm_joint1_angle, arm_joint1_angle, arm_joint2_angle, arm_joint3_angle, arm_joint4_angle, arm_joint5_angle]

-The move command expects to receive a message containing the target states at the frequency of the controller.
-If no message is received, the robot will stop moving.
+The move topic expects a trajectory position commands.
+If the given target position is too far, which implies that it cannot be reached within a clock cycle, the robot will not move and a message containing velocity limit exceeded will be printed.

-On the other hand, the ptp order expects only one message on the ptp topic.
-After receiving this message, the robot will continue moving to reach the target set values unless another command overrides it.
-Try avoiding using ptp command because it doesn't have collision avoidance and thus not safe.
+On the other hand, the goto command expects to receive messages containing the final target position continously.
+The robot will try to reach there with a fixed pre-set velocity.
+If for a clock cycle no message is received, the robot will stop moving.
+Try avoiding using goto topic unsafely because it doesn't have collision checking.

-If you want to control only some of the controller's degrees of freedom, you can add don't cares in the command array.
+In general, if you want to control only some of the controller's degrees of freedom, you can add don't cares in the command array.
 In the message, “not a number” or nan represents the don't care.

-In the terminal, you can try the move command as follows:
+In the terminal, you can try the goto command as follows:

+'''
-rostopic pub /real/robotino/joint_control/move std_msgs/Float64MultiArray "layout:
+rostopic pub /real/robotino/joint_control/goto std_msgs/Float64MultiArray "layout:

 dim: